tz70s/blog/content/posts/openwhisk-future.md

 categories = []
 +++

-**This post is still WIP.**

 OpenWhisk community is nowadays getting more consistent on the new design of architecture for performance improvement.
 The **future architecture** of OpenWhisk requires large internal breaking changes.
 To fill the gap from idea into smooth migration, there might be helpful if a mid ground exist to clear more issues.
 Hence, I've worked on prototyping performance improvement in real, but not that comprehensive though.
 However, hope this prototype hold a place for deeper discussion and discover all issues might meet in the future.

-This post will be two kinds of target audiences, OpenWhisk community, GSoC mentors and reviewers:
+This post will have two kinds of target audiences, OpenWhisk community, GSoC mentors and reviewers:

 **For OpenWhisk community:**